 The Nitro nWo announcements were obviously an entertaining commercial which was a part of the show so I kept that.
 However when they repeat the same announcement again I cut the repeats.
 Sometimes in between matches or promos they show a recap of what happened last week but it has no relation to anything in the current episode so I cut that.
 I DO NOT remove the recap at the start of the show.

 Some seasons have a "best of" episode at the end of every season.
 I only keep unique content from that.
-In short, for every episode I cut all the timewasting crap but I never remove anything of value such as promos or matches.
-For the debut episode of a show I cut nothing except the non-wrestling commercials.
+In short, for every episode I cut all the timewasting stuff but I never remove anything of value such as promos, matches or entertaining chat between the commentators, etc. For the debut (and last ever episode of a show that's been cancelled) I cut nothing except the non-wrestling commercials.

-- Discs - You won't get any coasters or missing episodes with me (if there ARE missing episodes then I already know about it and I will let you know before ordering).
+It's highly unlikely that you'll get coasters or missing episodes/bits of episodes with me because I check online wrestling results websites to make sure I have all the episodes before selling a season and when editing a video I would usually notice if there were missing matches or promos.
 My videos are on high quality region-free discs that work anywhere in the world.
 My discs are NTSC format unless otherwise stated (you'll need an NTSC supported BluRay player and TV).
 Any TV made within the last several years should support NTSC.
 If you can't find a Bluray player which supports it, just search Ebay for "NTSC Bluray Player".
 The PS3 supports NTSC no matter what country you're in.
 Also note that some Bluray players may say they only play discs from a certain region however they may still play NTSC and PAL and even if it just says it supports PAL, it may still support NTSC (ask the retailer).